TheParthMaru/Daily-Journal/progress.md

 - Learned Linked List from scratch.
 - Created a linked list, created node, learned to implement prepend, append, length methods.

+## Day 24

+### Date: 06-06-2023

+### Description

+- Did green screen setup so could not study much.
+But I coded Linked List in python which was a revision.